rust-lang/compiler-team/procedures/crates.md

 whatever practices are best suited to their group, however, there are some limitations so that there is some uniformity across the compiler and out-of-tree crates:

-- Every compiler team member must be able to review and approve PRs.
+- Everyone with r+ on `rust-lang/rust` should be able to review and approve PRs.
 - Where possible, only active participants in the crate (or related working group) need be on the highfive rotation for the crate.
 - It is fine to have additional reviewers on the crate who do not otherwise have r+ for Rust as a